yadhulal/What-is-GitHub-/README.md

 # What-is-GitHub-
-Everything you want to know about GitHub in a beginner level prespective.
+Everything you want to know about GitHub in a beginner level prespective.<br> Project Bizel B2B application.

 <h1>What is GitHub ?</h1><br>
 GitHub is a platform that helps people to solve problems by building software together.
 A code hosting platform for version control and collaboration.